-The school's code of conduct is given to all staff via email and a hard copy can be given on request.
-The aim of the code of conduct is to provide clear guidance about behaviour and actions and responses to low level concerns in order not to place students or staff at risk of harm or of allegation of harm to a student.
+The school's code of conduct can be found in the Safeguarding Portfolio.
+The aim of the staff code of conduct is to provide clear guidance about behaviour and actions and responses to low level concerns in order not to place students or staff at risk of harm or of allegation of harm to a student.